The Body in the Library: Plot summary

-Bartlett's burned-out car is found with a charred corpse inside.
-From one shoe and one button, the corpse is identified as that of 16-year-old Girl Guide Pamela Reeves, reported missing by her parents the night before.
+George Bartlett's burned-out car is found with a charred corpse inside.
+From one shoe and one button, the corpse is identified as that of 16-year-old Girl Guide Pamela Reeves, reported missing by her parents the previous night.

-The police ask Miss Marple to interview the other girls at the Guides event, and ask Sir Henry to question Conway's valet, Edwards.
-Miss Marple learns from friend Florence that Pamela had been approached by a film producer and offered a screen test that evening, which was why she did not go directly home.
-Edwards reports that he saw a snapshot of Basil Blake fall out of Ruby's handbag while she was with Conway, which points to Blake.
+The police ask Miss Marple to interview the other girls at the Guides event and ask Sir Henry to question Conway's valet, Edwards.
+Miss Marple learns from Pamela's friend Florence that Pamela had been approached by a film producer and offered a screen test that evening, which was why she did not go directly home.
+Edwards reports that he saw a snapshot of Basil Blake fall out of Ruby's handbag while she was with Jefferson, which points to Blake.
 Slack had already found the hearth rug from the Blake home dumped.

-Miss Marple believes that she knows who the murderer is, and seeks proof of her deduction.
-She visits Dinah Lee; Basil returns home, and he reveals how he found the corpse on the hearth rug around midnight when he came home rather drunk after a party.
-He moved the corpse to the Bantry home, not liking Bantry much.
-He did not kill the girl.
-The police arrest him.
+Miss Marple believes that she knows who the murderer is and seeks proof of her deduction.
+She visits Dinah Lee; when Basil returns home, he reveals how, when he came home rather drunk after a party, he had found the corpse on his hearth rug around midnight.
+Not liking Col Bantry much, he moved the corpse to the Bantry home.
+He insists he did not kill the girl, but the police arrest him.

 Back at the hotel, Miss Marple asks the Bantrys to find a marriage record at Somerset House.
-She asks Sir Henry to approach Conway; Conway agrees to tell Mark and Adelaide that he will change his will the next day, leaving his money to a hostel in London.
-Sir Henry alerts the police, and shows the marriage record for Mark and Josie.
-At 3 am, an intruder, Josie Turner, enters Conway’s bedroom, and is caught in the act by the police before she can harm Conway with the syringe filled with digitalin.
+She asks Sir Henry to approach Jefferson, who agrees to tell Mark and Adelaide that he will change his will the next day, leaving his money to a hostel in London.
+Sir Henry alerts the police and shows them a record revealing a marriage between Mark and Josie.
+At 3 am, an intruder enters Jefferson's bedroom, and Josie Turner is caught in the act before she can harm him with a syringe filled with digitalin.